Professional and Higher Education - e-PgCert

 Assessments may include personal reflective critiques, e-portfolios, presentations, essays, curriculum documents and literature reviews.

 There are no placements on this course.
-Participants are expected to have access to opportunities for teaching in an area of practice that allows them to meet the course outcomes.
+Participants are expected to have access to opportunities for facilitating learning / teaching in an area of practice that allows them to meet the course or module outcomes.

 Teaching hours and attendance